nkamath86/Prevention-of-Parallel-Active-Dictionary-Attack-on-WPA2-PSK-Networks/README.md

 install.txt		- steps to install Lorcon, PyLorcon2 and Scapy

 # Socket parts
-cltrykeys 		- client side code with only one client try_with_keys 	- server side (AP Side) code with
+cltrykeys 		- client side code with only one client using raw sockets try_with_keys 	- server side (AP Side) code with existing system using sraw sockets